flagbit/akeneo-product-cloner/README.md

 * 3.0 (LTS)
 * 3.2 (LTS)
 * 4.0
+* 5.0

 ## License ##

-The TableAttributeBundle is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+The ProductClonerBundle is licensed under the MIT License - see the [LICENSE](LICENSE) file for details